San Diego

 Declaratory Judgment Actions

 A party accused of patent infringement may be entitled to a Declaratory Judgment Action under federal law.
 This action is effectively a request for the court to decide if an activity is infringing upon the owner’s patent or if the patent is valid.
-Declaratory Judgment actions are often the first filings to win the venue battle, and to determine in which jurisdiction a patent case will be heard.
-Some jurisdictions, such as the legendary Eastern District of Texas, have become known across the country for their roles in resolving patent disputes, and spawning legislation.
+Declaratory Judgment actions are often the first filings in a venue battle, and to determine in which jurisdiction a patent case will be heard.
+Some jurisdictions, such as the legendary Eastern District of Texas, have become known across the country for their roles in resolving patent disputes, and spawning patent reform legislation.

 A good patent search is of the utmost importance for understanding whether a technology is patentable, what scope of protection may be available, and also for other reasons where patent validity is in question, or infringement may be a concern.
 We have different patent searches that target a variety of needs.
 If you would like to get started on your patent search, do not hesitate to contact us for a free initial consultation.